 My Account

-Discover who is more likely to develop dry eyes and why
+Discover who is more likely to develop dry eyes and why.

 Woman sitting at a table with laptop

-Am I at risk?
+Am I at risk of developing dry eye?

 The short answer is that anyone at any age can develop dry eyes and up to 1 in 4 in the UK live with it.
 35,36 Certain kinds of activities, lifestyles and environments can trigger it temporarily or make an existing condition worse, for example high air pollution, windy environments, high altitude dust and chemical exposure.37 But for many, developing dry eyes is simply unavoidable.
 Recent research has shown if you have a parent or grandparent with dry eyes, you could be more likely to develop it.38 Age, hormone changes and other existing health conditions play a big role too.39 Read on to find out more.